-More and more Texans have been commuting via bicycle in recent years, and that’s also led to an increase in car-bicycle collisions – not just because there are more bicycles on the roads, but because of drivers who are inattentive, aggressive, or engaging in other irresponsible behavior.
+An increasing number of Texans have been commuting via bicycle, and that has also led to an increase in car-bicycle collisions – not just because there are more bicycles on the roads, but because of drivers who are inattentive, aggressive, or engaging in other irresponsible behavior.

-Very few bicycle-car collisions are “accidents” – they’re crashes, usually caused by either cyclist or driver error.
-And one cyclist in Boulder, Colo., says that drivers who cause deadly bicycle crashes have a history of being hostile to cyclists.
+As more people in Texas ride bicycles, it stands to reason that there will be incidents.
+However, very few bicycle-car collisions are “accidents” – they’re crashes, usually caused by either cyclist or driver error.
+And, as one cyclist said, drivers who cause deadly bicycle crashes have a history of being hostile to cyclists.
 To raise awareness of this threat, he started a website called Close Call Database, where cyclists can report events such as being run off the road, yelled at, honked at, and other harassment.

 Road rage appears to be a factor in some Texas crashes, too.
 In 2015, a motorist in Austin was arrested after an incident that began with him honking at a cyclist, pulling up alongside the cyclist and yelling at him, then pulling in front of the cyclist and braking, causing the cyclist to crash into the back of his truck.

-It’s no secret that major cities in Texas have plenty of frustrating traffic jams – conditions which could make motorists more intolerant of cyclists in the roadways.
-But in some parts of Austin, there are no bike lanes, and along some downtown streets, bicyclists are not allowed to travel on sidewalks.
+It’s no secret that major cities in Texas have plenty of frustrating traffic jams – conditions which could make motorists more intolerant of cyclists on the roadways.
+But in some parts of Austin, there are no bike lanes; and along some downtown streets, bicyclists are not allowed to travel on sidewalks.

-Austin city code grants cyclists the right to ride in the right hand lane of a multi-lane road.
-If the right lane is a parking lane, cyclists may ride in the middle lane, and on a road with no lanes, cyclists are allowed to be on the roadway, staying close to the right edge of the road.
+As such they have the right to ride in the right-hand lane of a multi-lane road.
+If the right lane is a parking lane, cyclists may ride in the middle lane; and on a road with no lanes, cyclists are allowed to be on the roadway, staying close to the right edge of the road.